- You can submit a COLLECT STATISTICS request in the following ways:

 - You cannot specify a USING SAMPLE clause for standard recollection of statistics on implicitly specified column and index sets.

-- When you specify a USING option for first time statistics collection or to reset an existing option, Teradata Database automatically applies the same options for subsequent recollections of statistics.
+- When you specify a USING option for first time statistics collection or to reset an existing option, the database automatically applies the same options for subsequent recollections of statistics.

-- When you specify the FOR CURRENT option, Teradata Database uses the USING options that you specify only for the current COLLECT STATISTICS request.
+- When you specify the FOR CURRENT option, the database uses the USING options that you specify only for the current COLLECT STATISTICS request.

 - To collect multiple statistics, you should group the statistics into a single COLLECT STATISTICS request.